OpenNeuroDatasets/ds006693/README.md

 ```

 **How to cite**
-Manuscript: *Distinct contributions of anterior and posterior orbitofrontal cortex to outcome-guided behavior* — **manuscript in press**.
+Please cite our paper: Liu et al., 'Distinct contributions of anterior and posterior orbitofrontal cortex to outcome-guided behavior', Current Biology (in press).
+Add DOI when available.
-(Please cite this manuscript when referring to this dataset.)

 **Contacts**
 - Qingfang Liu — psychliuqf@gmail.com